Gas Line Installation Costs in 2026

 Several variables push a project's price up or down:

-- Distance from the meter or main line — Longer pipe runs mean more materials and labor.
-A standard 50-foot indoor line typically costs $3,500–$5,500, while runs exceeding that can surpass $8,000.
+- Distance from the meter or main line.
+Longer pipe runs mean more materials and labor.
+A line extension near existing piping averages $11 to $22 per linear foot, while new or complex runs average $17 to $33 per linear foot.

-- Materials — Black iron pipe is common for main lines.
-Corrugated Stainless Steel Tubing (CSST) is flexible and often used for branch lines, but requires additional bonding/grounding work per code.
+- Materials.
+Black iron pipe is common for main lines.
+Corrugated Stainless Steel Tubing (CSST) is flexible and often used for branch lines, but requires additional bonding work per code.
+Polyethylene (PE) is required for underground outdoor runs.

-- Trenching for outdoor lines — Expect to pay $4–$12 per linear foot for trenching alone on buried lines.
+- Trenching for outdoor lines.
+Expect to pay $5 to $12 per linear foot for trenching alone on buried lines.

-- Labor rates — Plumbers and gas fitters charge $45–$200 per hour depending on your region and the complexity of the work.
+- Labor rates.
+Plumbers and gas fitters charge $45 to $200 per hour depending on your region and the complexity of the work.

 If you're also planning plumbing work nearby, bundling projects with the same contractor can reduce your total labor costs.
 Learn more about how new construction plumbing costs are structured to see how gas and plumbing work often overlap.